djoepramono/clojure-playground/docs/slides.md

 ---

+# How to run Clojure file command line

+There are a few ways

+But today we are going to cover `clj -M -m` and `clj -X`

+---

+# deps.edn

+How to import JAVA library / Clojure function in another file

+---

 # Recursion

 Instead of loop, it uses recursion

 But we have to be careful of stack overflow

----
-# Back to the boring but essential bits

-`edn` file

-How to execute from a command line

-How to import JAVA library / Clojure function in another file

 ---